xivh/CASMcode_project/doc/index.rst

 casm-project
 ============

+**Note**: casm-project is under development and not yet released.
+The interface may change in future releases.

 The casm-project package makes it easier to construct, fit, and use a cluster expansion in CASM version >= 2 by:

 - providing quick access to the most commonly used methods,